ErichDonGubler/vet-wgpu/README.md

 changes included in the version or delta you want to audit for `cargo vet`.

-Unfortunately, this list of commits can't be generated mechanically.
+Unfortunately, this list of commits can't be generated entirely mechanically.
 We need a list of commits, but `cargo vet` operates in terms of crate versions - and there is no straightforward relationship between the two.
 If the crate's maintainers happen to tag the commit from which they published the crate, that's great, but there's no automation to ensure that anything like that happens reliably.
 So it's up to you to identify an appropriate range of commits, and check that its endpoints correspond to the crate texts actually published.

 According to the [Cargo book][cb], you can retrieve the published source of a crate from a URL of the form: